 A birth injury raises a lot of questions: What really happened?
 Who is at fault?
 What does the future hold for your child?
 Our firm wants to help you find the answers.

 We carefully review medical records, interview delivery room witnesses and work with a team of experts to determine what caused your baby’s injury and who is responsible.
-We strive to hold negligent healthcare professionals responsible for their actions.
+We strive to hold negligent healthcare professionals responsible for their actions after a negligent vacuum extraction error.
 By pursing compensation on your behalf, we work to help you provide for your child’s future medical needs.